circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ## Context

 This ADR provides architecture and design recommendations for the implementation of the Tendermint consensus protocol in Rust.
-The implementation follows the article ["The latest gossip on BFT consensus"](#References) and the English and Quint specifications located in the Specs directory.
+The implementation follows the article ["The latest gossip on BFT consensus"](#References) and the English and Quint specifications located in the [Specs](../../Specs) directory.

-- TODO: Provide links for above.
-- TODO: Will there be an English spec?

 ### Terminology